Yemsquare/Yemsquare/README.md

 - 👋 Hi, I’m @Yemsquare software Engineer
 - 👀 I’m interested in solving problems by developing Apps
-- 🌱 I’m currently learning Python Flask Framework for backend development
+- 🌱 I’m a backend Engineer (Django Rest Framework)
 - 💞️ I’m looking to collaborate on Android Application or Web App
 - 📫 How to reach me is through my email ibiyemioluyemi@gmail.com